Internal communication

 It won’t.
 Not that way.

-Research on how organizations survive genuine uncertainty — from 9/11 to economic collapse to the polycrisis we’re living through right now — points to something consistent: when you can't tell people what’s next, you remind them who they are.
+Research on how organizations survive genuine uncertainty — from 9/11 to economic collapse to the polycrisis we’re living through right now — points to something consistent: When you can't tell people what’s next, you remind them who they are.
 You anchor them in values.
 You build community.
 You listen.

 THIS WORKSHOP COVERS